-Safety is one the most important factors to consider while hunting for a new job.
+Safety is one of the most important factors to consider while hunting for a new job.
 Some professions are relatively safe, for example, working a desk job.
-However, other jobs which include physical labor or working on your feet are more prone to dangerous situations.
-At these jobs safety protocols and training are emphasized even more to prepare individuals for any scenario.
+However, other jobs, including physical labour or working on your feet, are more prone to dangerous situations.
+Safety protocols and training are emphasized even more at these jobs to prepare individuals for any scenario.

 Safety vests make individuals working in certain trades identifiable.
 It becomes their lifeline to some extent.
-You could be driving down a road and a construction zone takes up 1 lane, or walking by a factory and spot individuals working on the assembly line.
-Employees working in these environments all have 1 thing in common, and that is the safety vests they wear over their clothing.
+You could be driving down a road where a construction zone takes up 1 lane or walking by a factory to spot individuals working on the assembly line.
+Employees working in these environments all have 1 thing in common: the safety vests they wear over their clothing.

 Functions of safety vests

-Safety vests are worn over clothing,their primary function being visibility.
+Safety vests are worn over clothing, their primary function being visibility.
 The secondary function of a safety vest is reflectivity.
-When these vests are worn, any light shown on the vests will reflect and illuminate the individual wearing it, thus making these safety vests crucial for people working in construction, traffic, emergency, and transportation lanes(to name a few).
+When these vests are worn, any light shown on them will reflect and illuminate the individual wearing them, thus making these safety vests crucial for people working in construction, traffic, emergency, and transportation lanes(to name a few).

-Essentially, any environment where low visibility will become an issue, safety vests thrive.
+Essentially, safety vests thrive in any environment where low visibility will become an issue.
 You may have seen multiple scenarios where individuals are wearing safety vests.
-Some have reflective strips on the shoulders, others have an X-shaped design on their back.
-These safety vests protect those individuals when visibility / weather conditions are poor.
+Some have reflective strips on the shoulders; others have an X-shaped design on their back.
+These safety vests protect those individuals when visibility/weather conditions are poor.

-For work that has a higher potential of physical accidents, high quality safety vests are a necessity.
-The Canadian government has mandated that any individual who finds themselves working near poor visibility and low light work sites must have HVSA on while working.
+High-quality safety vests are necessary for work with a higher potential for physical accidents.
+The Canadian government has mandated that any individual working near poor visibility and low-light work sites must have HVSA while working.
 (HVSA) is an abbreviation for High-Visibility Safety Apparel.
-This is what safety vests fall under and fulfills this need for added protection in places with an increased risk of danger.
+Safety vests fall under this and fulfil this need for added protection in places with an increased risk of danger.

 How to choose the right safety vest

 Are there different factors that go into choosing the right safety vest?
 Is there even a difference between them?
-These are valid questions when looking to purchase a safety vest, so let’s get into more detail.
+These are valid questions when purchasing a safety vest, so let’s get into more detail.

 3 Types of Safety Vests